dimitras/collos/task_list.md

 * Export/Import CSV documentation
 * Possible integration with Roo gem for import
     * likely this will be in `lib/import_worksheet.rb` or something similar
-* change user reg for default active.
-Have forms for deactivating users.
+* -- change user reg for default active.
+Have forms for deactivating users. --

 ## barcodes

+* better template export and API

 ## taxon

+* Done.

 ## container types

 * --remove autocomplete--
-* switch to selection of proper ontology terms
+* --switch to selection of proper ontology terms--
+* Done ( I think)

 ## containers

-* remove autocomplete conatiner_type in favor of selection
+* --remove autocomplete conatiner_type in favor of selection--
 * hierachy navigation
 * visualizations
+    * basically I need to make a table grid and show sample contents.

 ## Samples

-* remove autocomplete in favor of selection
+* --remove taxon autocomplete in favor of selection--
 * tags
 * container placement
-* hiearchy visualizations
+* hiearchy visualizations - same as Containers?

 #API

-* Integrate oauth provider
+* Integrate oauth provider - doorkeeper
-* API using RABL
+* API using RABL - half-ass implementation at the moment.